jakaspeh/jakaspeh.github.io/_posts/2015-12-28-why-threads-dangerous.md

 We learned why are the plain threads dangerous and how to make them safer with a `{%raw%}Guard{%endraw%}` class.

-In the next blog post, we will look how to pass an argument to a thread.
+In the next article, we will look how to pass an argument to a thread.